cyberofficial/Synthalingua/README.md

 | [Extra Notes](#things-to-note) | Extra notes about the tool. |

 ## Things to know/Disclaimers/Warnings/etc
-- This tool is not perfect.
-It's still in beta and is a work in progress.
-It will be updated in a reasonable amount of time.
-Example: The tool might occasionally provide inaccurate translations or encounter bugs that are being actively worked on by the developers.
-- Translations are more accurate when the speaker speaks clearly and slowly.
-If the speaker is fast or unclear, the translation will be less accurate, though it will still provide some level of translation.
-Example: If the speaker speaks slowly and enunciates clearly, the tool is likely to provide more accurate translations compared to when the speaker speaks quickly or mumbles.
-- The tool is not intended for professional use.
-It's meant for fun, language learning, and enjoying content at a reasonable pace.
-You may need to try to understand the content on your own before using this tool.
-Example: This tool can be used for casual conversations, language practice with friends, or enjoying audio content in different languages.
+This AI-powered translation tool is currently a work in progress and is actively being developed to improve its accuracy and functionality over time.
+Users should be aware that while the tool works effectively in many scenarios, it is not perfect and may occasionally produce translation errors or bugs.
+These issues are continuously being addressed where possible, and updates will be rolled out to enhance the tool's performance.
+For instance, you may encounter situations where the translation is slightly off or where technical glitches occur, but these are expected to diminish as improvements are made.

+The accuracy of translations is significantly higher when the input speech is clear and slow.
+If the speaker talks too fast or mumbles, the tool might struggle to provide an accurate translation, although it will still attempt to offer a useful output.
+For example, when using the tool in a quiet environment with clear, deliberate speech, the results are generally more precise.
+However, in noisy settings or when the speech is rushed, you might see a drop in accuracy.
+Background noise, like loud music, can also interfere with the tool’s ability to translate effectively.

+It’s important to note that this tool is designed for casual, non-professional use.
+It is ideal for purposes such as language learning, engaging in informal conversations, or understanding foreign content for entertainment.
+However, it is not intended for high-stakes or professional translations, such as legal documents, medical texts, or official communications.
+For example, while the tool can be fun and educational for learning a new language or watching foreign media, it should not be relied on for specialized or critical tasks where accuracy is paramount.

-- You agree not to use the tool to produce or spread misinformation or hate speech.
-If there is a discrepancy between the tool's output and the speaker's words, you must conduct your own research to determine the truth.
+As a user, you are responsible for ensuring that the tool is used ethically and not for purposes like spreading misinformation or hate speech.
+If there is a discrepancy between the translation and the original speech, it's crucial that you verify the output before sharing it with others.
+For instance, if the tool produces a misleading translation, it is your responsibility to double-check the content before using it or distributing it further.

-Example: If the tool translates a statement into something false or misleading, it is your responsibility to verify the accuracy of the information before sharing it.
-Avoid using the tool to spread false information or engage in hate speech.
-- You assume your own risk and liability.
-The repository owner will not be held responsible for any damages caused by the tool.
-You are responsible for your own actions and cannot hold the repository owner accountable if you encounter issues or face consequences due to your usage of the tool.
-Example: If the tool encounters technical issues, fails to provide accurate translations, or if you face any negative consequences resulting from its usage, the repository owner cannot be held liable.
-- The tool is not meant to replace human translators.
-It is designed for fun, language learning, and enjoying content at a reasonable pace.
-You may need to make an effort to understand the content on your own before using this tool.
-Example: When dealing with complex or highly specialized content, it is advisable to consult professional human translators for accurate translations.
-- Your hardware can affect the tool's performance.
-A weak CPU or GPU may hinder its functionality.
-However, a weak internet connection or microphone will not significantly impact the tool.
-Example: If you have a powerful computer with a fast processor, the tool is likely to perform better and provide translations more efficiently compared to using it on a slower or older system.
-- This is a tool, not a service.
-You are responsible for your own actions and cannot hold the repository owner accountable if the tool violates terms of service or end-user license agreements, or if you encounter any issues while using the tool.
-Example: If you use the tool in a way that violates the terms of service or policies of the platform you're using it with, the repository owner cannot be held responsible for any resulting consequences.
+Users should also be aware that they are using the tool at their own risk.
+The repository owner cannot be held accountable for any damages, issues, or unintended consequences that arise from the use of this tool.
+For example, if the tool malfunctions or provides an inaccurate translation that leads to a misunderstanding, the developer(s)\contributors are not liable for any outcomes that occur as a result of this.
+You, as the user, assume all responsibility for your actions while using the tool.

+This tool is not intended to replace human translators, particularly for complex or specialized content.
+While it may be helpful for casual and everyday use, a professional translator should be consulted for more intricate tasks, such as translating legal agreements or technical manuals.
+For example, if you need a precise translation of a business contract, it is recommended to seek assistance from a qualified human translator rather than relying solely on this tool.

+In terms of performance, the tool’s effectiveness may vary depending on your hardware setup.
+A faster CPU or GPU will lead to better results, while slower systems may experience delays or reduced performance.
+However, other factors, such as internet connection speed or microphone quality, have a minimal effect on its functionality.
+For instance, if you're running the tool on a high-performance computer, you’ll likely experience smoother translations compared to using it on an older, slower machine.

+Lastly, it's important to remember that this is a __tool__, **not a service**.
+If using it violates any platform’s terms of service or causes any issues, the responsibility falls solely on the user.
+For example, if the tool's use results in violating rules on a platform—such as using the tool to translate inappropriate language—you are accountable for any penalties or restrictions imposed as a result.

 ## TODO
 | Todo  | Sub-Task                                                                                                                                                                                                                                               | Status |